 Little or no progress within the curriculum, except, perhaps, in very specific areas of strength;

-What happens if Concerns are Identified?
+What happens if Concerns are identified?

 If a teacher is concerned about some aspect of a child’s progress, behaviour or well-being, (s)he will decide what action to take within the normal daily classroom routine.
 If the child is having learning difficulties in one or more areas, the teacher will adapt resources or change the teaching method being used, to suit that child;